-The research area division Drug Discovery is divided into the departments Drug Discovery and High Resolution and Automated Microscopy at the Göttingen site.
+The research division Drug Discovery is divided into the departments Drug Discovery at the Frankfurt am Main, Hamburg and Berlin sites and High Resolution and Automated Microscopy at the Göttingen site.
 The Drug Discovery department at the Frankfurt am Main and Hamburg sites comprises several working groups.

 Drug Discovery - Frankfurt am Main and Hamburg